 - Black acrylic paint

-- artist brush and normal paint brush
+- Artist brush and normal paint brush

 Even though I don’t mind imperfections, these pieces of wood had some long splits in them, so I just filled them for a smooth surface on the side I wanted to paint into faces.Now it was time to paint.
 I used two coats of some left over white paint from my mailbox.
 It covered well since it had a primer in it.

 I added a couple of real pumpkins decorated with stencils as well as a cute Halloween lantern and some faux gourds to set the stage.
 You could also use jack o lanterns instead of stenciled pumpkins.

 They would be cute made up as snowmen too, for Christmas, wouldn’t they?
 I think that will be my next project!